 Aedes aegypti FAQs

-Aedes aegypti, also known as the yellow fever mosquito, is an invasive species native to Africa and is highly adaptive to its environment.
+Aedes aegypti, also known as the yellow fever mosquito, is an invasive species native to Africa and very difficult to control once established.
 In California, it was first discovered in 2013 in Fresno, Madera, and San Mateo counties.
-Aedes aegypti is now found in at least 26 counties statewide, including nearby counties.
+Aedes aegypti is now found in at least 28 counties statewide, including nearby counties.

 Aedes aegypti mosquitoes can transmit diseases, such as dengue, Zika, chikungunya and yellow fever.
 If Aedes aegypti becomes established in Alameda County, it could threaten public health and quality of life, as these mosquitoes are highly aggressive and active during daylight hours.